amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

   * **Header.** Edit header parameters, its text **font styles, image size, padding** and other attributes.
   * **User Data.** Set the appearance of user information section above the feeds, such as **text font size,** and the styling of **follow button** and **user bio.**
   * **Pagination.** Modify the styles of **Load More** button, as well as the font size, margins, and alignment of **Pagination** buttons.
-  * **Thumbnails, Masonry, Blog Style** and **Image Browser.** Use the options on these tabs to modify default styles of layouts provided by Instagram Feed WD plugin.
+  * **Thumbnails, Masonry, Blog Style** and **Image Browser.** Use the options on these tabs to modify default styles of layouts provided by Instagram Feed plugin.
 You can edit the border and padding of **photo wrapper,** text color and font of **post caption, comments** and **likes,** transparency of **image overlay,** and more.

 **Customizing Lightbox**

-You can customize each attribute of Instagram Feed WD lightbox using the tools in this section.
+You can customize each attribute of Instagram Feed lightbox using the tools in this section.
 They will help you change **lightbox background, control button** styles, **filmstrip** position and alignment, and more.
 Navigate through the following sub-sections to change the options:

   * General,
   * Control Buttons,